Request Free

 4 May, 2022 | Tax Compliance Tax Debt Tax Fraud Tax Penalties

 The short answer to the question of whether you can go to jail for not paying taxes is “yes.”
 Whether a person would actually go to jail for not paying their taxes depends upon all the details of their individual tax circumstances.
 Sometimes people make errors on their tax returns or are negligent in filing, but they are not intentionally trying to avoid paying taxes.
-It is a long-standing policy of the Internal Revenue Service (IRS) not to pursue prosecution of individuals who fai...
+It is a long-standing policy of the Internal Revenue Service (IRS) not to pursue prosecution of individuals who fail to fi...
 CONTINUE READING